420 - Procedures - Students and Employees with Communicable and Infectious Diseases

 I. Designated District Administrator/Communications Coordinator will disseminate appropriate information to staff and students.

-J. The police department, in coordination with designated District Administrator/Communications, Coordinator will release information to media.
+J. The police department, in coordination with designated district representatives, will release information to media.

 K. Implement post-crisis procedures.
 (See: “Procedures – Post Crisis Review” section)